Brian J. Smith

-Brian Jacob Smith (born October 12, 1981) is an American actor, known for his role as Will Gorski in the Netflix-produced series Sense8, Lieutenant Matthew Scott in the military science fiction television series Stargate Universe, and his Tony Award-nominated role as Jim O'Connor (The Gentleman Caller) in the 2013 revival of The Glass Menagerie.
+Brian Jacob Smith (born October 12, 1981) is an American actor.
+Smith is known for portraying Will Gorski in the Netflix-produced series Sense8 and Lieutenant Matthew Scott in the military science fiction television series Stargate Universe.
+He is also known for his Tony Award-nominated role as Jim O'Connor (The Gentleman Caller) in the 2013 Broadway revival of The Glass Menagerie.

 Early life and education

 Smith is a native of Allen, Texas.
 He studied at the Quad C Theatre program at Collin County Community College in Plano, Texas.
 After he was an apprentice for one year at Stephens College in Columbia, Missouri, Smith moved to New York City to attend the Juilliard School Drama Division's four-year acting program (Group 36: 2003–2007).
-Smith graduated from Juilliard with a Bachelor of Fine Arts degree.
+Smith graduated from Juilliard with a Bachelor of Fine Arts degree in 2007.